alejandroza/sysdigTests/README.md

 * test_login_with_openid
 * test_go_back_from_openid

-## Improvements for the page
+## Improvements
-* Validate the correct email structure (.com part is not required)
+* Functionality: Validate the correct email structure (.com part is not required)
+* Development: Define best practices for elements declaration, to avoid flakiness or broken tests
+* Framework: Define best practices and establish naming conventions
+* Framework: Implement/Configure Multiple Browsers
+* Framework: Implement Race Conditions, for instance, using the explicit waits from the WebDriverWait class with expected_conditions methods.
+* Strategies: Define clear criteria for automating tests in the corresponding testing levels